Regardless of how old you are now, you’ll probably have a harder time pulling off a financially secure retirement than your parents did.

 4. Social Security is still under pressure

 Unless Congress acts, Social Security Trust Fund reserves are expected to run out in 2034, according to the Social Security Administration.
-Assuming lawmakers address that issue, however, the amount you receive depends in part on when you start claiming it.
+Costs are outpacing revenues due to a rapidly aging population.

 5. Interest rates are low

 Tip: Don’t dip into retirement savings.
 Lower interest rates mean your savings may disappear more quickly as you spend.
-But no matter how tight things get, shun the temptation to borrow from your retirement savings.
+But no matter how tight things get, shun the temptation to borrow from retirement savings.
 Don’t do it for any reason, not even to pay off debt.

 6. Seniors have more debt

-So, put retirement savings ahead of paying for your children’s college.
+So, put your retirement savings ahead of paying for your children’s college.
 The kids have more time than you do to make up financial losses.